AndrewDongminYoo/docs-trunk-io-ko/check/faq.md

 <summary>What should I do if a linter process seems to take longer than expected during a Trunk check?</summary>

-There are two main strategies to address this issue: **configuring timeouts** and **ignoring certain files**.&#x20;
+There are two main strategies to address this issue: **configuring timeouts** and **ignoring certain files**.

 #### Timeout Configuration

 Each linter integrated with Trunk Check has a default timeout of 10 minutes to prevent processes from running indefinitely.

 If a linter exceeds this timeframe, Trunk Check will automatically terminate the process and notify you of the timeout.

 To adjust the timeout duration for a specific linter, you can modify its `run_timeout` setting in your configuration.

 For example:

 ```yaml
 lint: